|Assignee:||Eric Davis||% Done:|

 Could this be related to smtp running on ms exchange?
 It is open relay for internal users, no authentication required, but does require HELO/EHLO, hence I needed the domain variable enabled and set.

-#4 Updated by Mischa The Evil almost 9 years ago
+#4 Updated by Mischa The Evil about 9 years ago

 Maybe the following article can be of any help (if you haven't seen it before): http://redmineblog.com/articles/setup-redmine-to-send-email-using-gmail